VHRanger/Automation-FAQ/automation.md

 A classic example showing why this is wrong is the industrial revolution.
 Before the invention of the steam engine more than [95% of humans were employed on farms][15], whereas today this number is around 2%.
 The remaining 93% of the population didn't go out of a job -- automating this work freed up the labor force to be put to more productive use over time.
 Some went to school instead of working on the family farm, some started working in factories, etc. Over time, the labor force reallocated away from agriculture.

-At this point, the smart reader might ask: *"if there's an infinite amount of work to be done in the economy, how is there any unemployment at all?"* This is a deep question, which we'll touch in section **XXX**.
+**Sidenote:** The keen reader at this point will ask: *"if there's an infinite amount of work to be done in the economy, how is there any unemployment at all?"* The main reason is that it takes some time to find a job.
+If everyone who wants work either has a job or is looking for work, the economy is said to be at the [natural rate of unemployment](https://en.wikipedia.org/wiki/Natural_rate_of_unemployment).
+Unemployment rates above that "natural" number are consided to be "a bad thing".

-### 3) Automation can help or hurt depending on who you are
+### 4) Automation can help or hurt depending on who you are

 If technology automates some important task in your job, the effect will be different different depending on your economic status.
 The main factors are what job you do, where you are geographically, what your education level is, your level of wealth and your social connections.